particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 ### Moving a product vs. moving devices

-Whenever possible you should move an entire product into your organization on the growth plan.
-This is generally painless and has no interruption in service.
+**Whenever possible you should move entire product(s) into your organization on the growth plan.
+This is generally painless and has no interruption in service.**

 {{collapse op="start" label="I think I need to move devices between products"}}
 Moving individual devices from one product to another can present certain issues that can be disruptive: